metafy-social/python-scripts/HACKTOBERFEST.md

 Pull requests can be made in any participating GitHub or GitLab hosted repository/project.
 Look for the 'hacktoberfest' topic to know if a repository/project is participating in Hacktoberfest.
 Pull requests must be approved by a maintainer of the repository/project to count.

-You can sign up anytime between October 1 and October 31.
+You can register anytime between September 26 and October 31.
 Just be sure to sign up on the official Hacktoberfest website for your pull requests to count.

 # Rules for participation